 Unaffiliated but worthwhile perspective from an family law attorney-mediator in Indiana.
 Sometimes court is necessary, but it is far better if both parents get motivated to work out their own solutions.
 Agree to mediate.
 Schedule your mediation today.

 LEGAL DISCLAIMER NOTICE

-Nothing on any page of this website is intended as legal advice, nor as a promise nor offer to provide services.
-Every case is different, and the information provided on a web page is general and may not apply to your case.
+Nothing on any page of this website, not text, not video, not downloads, nor any other content is intended as legal advice, nor as a promise or offer to provide services.
+The information provided online is general and may not apply to your case.
 Information provided in free initial consultations similarly is not intended as legal advice for your case.
 You must hire this attorney's services by written contract and payment, in order to receive legal advice or any other legal services.